andreibalu/PivotPlay/DevRoadmap.md

         *   Create a detail screen that is shown when a user taps a workout from the list.
         *   Integrate **MapKit** to display a map.
         *   Develop the logic to render the `locationData` from the selected workout as a heatmap overlay on the map.
+        *   The heatmap overlay now uses pitch corners marked by button tap for improved usability.

 ---